 The highlight of the expedition was the voyage south to Fiskennaesset, where Project Oldstone visited the GGU permanent camp at Midgaard.
-In addition to such luxuries as outhouses and a shower, the GGU used the ultimate in rocksampling equipment: two three-scater helicopters.
-In the two days we borrowed their helicopters for our work, we collected two tons of samples from remote areas the only old stones not acquired near the high-tide line.
-And nobody from the expedition will ever forget the rides aboard the whirlybirds-hair-raising because their Swiss pilots loved to fly through narrow gorges, skim over cliffs, and chase ducks at 90 miles per hour.
+In addition to such luxuries as outhouses and a shower, the GGU used the ultimate in rocksampling equipment: two three-seater helicopters.
+In the two days we borrowed their helicopters for our work, we collected two tons of samples from remote areasthe only old stones not acquired near the high-tide line.
+And nobody from the expedition will ever forget the rides aboard the whirlybirds-hair-raising because their saying "farvel" to all our Greenland friends, we left Godthaab on August 25, ten weeks after our arrival.
+We spent a day in Copenhagen, and then flew back to the USA.
+When the rock samples arriveall 20 tons of them-they will provide the age-daters in Tech's Lunatic Asylum and elsewhere in the world with material for years of research into questions concerning the formation of the earth's oldest rocks.

+Swiss pilots loved to fly through narrow gorges, skim over cliffs, and chase ducks at 90 miles per hour.

 These helicopter rides marked the last activities of the Albees and the Wasserburgs in Greenland.
-On August 6 they left Godthaab for another 8,000 miles of flying to return to Los Angeles.
-Meanwhile Alex, Bob Dymek, and I did some final sampling, lowered the now-famous Oldstone flag, and packed the expedition equipment for shipment back to the United States.
-After saying "farvel" to all our Greenland friends, we left Godthaab on August 25, ten weeks after our arrival.
-We spent a day in Copenhagen, and then flew back to the USA.
-When the rock samples arrive all 20 tons of them-they will provide the age-daters in Tech's Lunatic Asylum and elsewhere in the world with material for years of research into questions concerning the formation of the earth's oldest rocks.
+On August 6 they left Godthaab for another 8,000 miles of flying to return to Los Angeles, Meanwhile Alex, Bob Dymek, and I did some final sampling, lowered the now-famous Oldstone flag, and packed the expedition equipment for shipment back to the United States.
+After threatened by fog, the Jens Jarl cruises up Godthaabsfjord on Greenland's west coast.